PaoloReyes254/FRC_At_Home_2021/README.md

 1. It must use only 1 motor.
 1. It should be able to keep 3 balls.
-1. It shoul be open for human players to introduce balls as quick as possible.
+1. It should be open for human players to introduce balls as quick as possible.

 The first part of the indexer consist of a conveyor belt in the floor to transport balls.